 You can attach a tag to a time entry using the time entry editor.
 Click the Select Tags field and choose one or more required tags.

-Tags in reports
+Tags and work types in reports